nas5w/interview-guide/docs/preparing-mentally.md

 ## You have to prepare mentally

-Given how time-intensive and stressful software development interviews can be, you absolutely have to prepare mentally for the process.
+Given how time-intensive and stressful software development interviews can be, it's a good idea to prepare mentally for the process.
 In this section, I talk about a few things you can do to "weather the storm" during your interview process.

 ## Set goals with dates